Business Structures 101: Explaining The Different Types

-The simplest and most common form of business structure, sole proprietorship is where you and you alone are the owner.
+The simplest and most common form of business structure, a sole proprietorship is where you and you alone are the owners.
 You’ll have complete control over your business.

 Being a sole proprietor means that you’re not producing a separate entity and your business assets and liabilities are tied in with your personal assets and liabilities.
 If your company goes under, your personal effects will bear the cost.

 As a sole proprietor, it can be hard to receive money as you can’t sell stock and many banks balk at lending to sole proprietors.
 They are, however, considered lower risk than the other types as many business owners are simply testing the waters.

 By far the most complex of all business structures, a corporation is large and can sell stock in order to raise money.
 Being completely independent, the corporation is responsible for its actions and debts.

 Corporations can also vary by state, being regulated and managed by different business and tax laws.
 Taxes are completely different here, with owners being taxed at an individual tax rate while the corporation is hit with the corporate tax.

 There are also different kinds of corporations: C corp, S corp, B corp, Close corp, and a Nonprofit corp.
 The most common of the group are the C and S corp.

 C corp is a legal entity that remains separate from its owners while S corp blurs that line a bit more, allowing business losses and profits to be passed to their owners’ personal income.